StarScream902/ansible-role-prometheus-exporter-universal/README.md

 Prometheus exporter setup role
 =========

 !!!
-This role can work with exporters which have been written in similar way as [classicals](https://prometheus.io/docs/instrumenting/exporters/)
+This role can work with exporters which have been written in similar way as [classicals](https://prometheus.io/docs/instrumenting/exporters/) only

 This role installs and configures Prometheus exporters as a systemd service

 Role Variables